i-norden/golimiter/README.md

 lim.AddState(0, 5000, 3, 10)

 # You can add as many states as you like, but be sure to specify
-# their ordering using the first (int) argument to the AddState
+# their ordering using the first (int) argument to the AddState method
-# method when multiple thresholds are simultaneously surpassed
+# When multiple thresholds are simultaneously surpassed
-# the highest order state becomes the active one
+# the highest order limiter state becomes the active one

 lim.AddState(1, 10000, 1, 5)
 lim.AddState(2, 20000, 0.5, 2)